MythonMC/skid-list/README.md

 # skid-list
 # Note: to see a better version of this click "Raw" on github of this page.

-Participates - Backdoor his HCRealm fork and gives it to people and skids from leak cores.
+Participates/Emirate - Backdoor his HCRealm fork and gives it to people and skids from leak cores.

 Backdoor Proof - http://prntscr.com/nw9w3u
 Leak Version - http://prntscr.com/nw9web